-Section 1201.041 of the Government Code provides the Bonds are negotiable instruments and are investment securities governed by Chapter 8, Business & Commerce Code, and are legal and authorized investments for insurance companies, fiduciaries, trustees, and for the sinking funds of municipalities or other political subdivisions or public agencies of the State.
+Section 1201.041, Texas Government Code, as amended, provides that the Bonds are negotiable instruments and are investment securities governed by Chapter 8, Texas Business & Commerce Code, as amended, and are legal and authorized investments for insurance companies, fiduciaries, trustees, and for the sinking funds of municipalities or other political subdivisions or public agencies of the State.
 With respect to investment in the Obligations by municipalities or other political subdivisions or public agencies of the State, the PFIA requires that the Bonds be assigned a rating of at least "A" or its equivalent as to investment quality by a national rating agency.
-See "OTHER PERTINENT INFORMATION - Ratings" herein.
+See "OTHER PERTINENT INFORMATION - Municipal Bond Rating" herein.
 In addition, various provisions of the Texas Finance Code provide that, subject to a prudent investor standard, the Bonds are legal investments for state banks, savings banks, trust companies and savings and loan associations.
 The Bonds are also eligible to secure deposits of any public funds of the State, its agencies, and its political subdivisions, and are legal security for those deposits to the extent of their market value.
 No review by the District has been made of the laws in other states to determine whether the Bonds are legal investments for various institutions in those states.